- Oldfield Drive

 Please read the words that are indented and in BOLD print aloud.

-The Scripture reading(s) in bold type are linked to
+The Scripture reading(s) in bold type are linked to the reflection each week.

 Tel: 01244 372622